FrontEndFoxes/curriculum/workshop/ch6.md

   },
 ```

+> Note, if you find code in the `<script>` area of your file is unformatted, try typing `cmd-Z` a few times to reformat the code.

 Now we can get ready to call the API.
-First, import the `http` module at the top of `app.js`:
+First, import the `http` module right under the `<script>` tag:

 `const http = require("http");`